Conformal mapping based Physics-informed neural networks for designing neutral inclusions: Introduction

-In summary, this paper contains the following contributions: \begin{itemize} \item We developed a novel approach to PINNs, namely CoCo-PINNs, which have been shown to offer enhanced credibility, consistency, and stability compared to classical PINNs. \item We have adopted the exterior conformal mapping in the PINNs to make it train the problem corresponding to the arbitrarily shaped domains. \item Due to the nature of the neutral inclusion problem, it can be mathematically shown that once training with a given background solution $H(x)=x_1$ or $x_2$, a similar effect can be obtained for arbitrary linear background solutions $H(x) = ax_1 + b x_2$ for any $a, b\in\mathbb{R}$ (see \cref{subsec:untrained_linear} for more details). \end{itemize}
+In summary, this paper contains the following contributions: \begin{itemize} \item We developed a novel approach to PINNs, termed CoCo-PINNs, which demonstrates improved credibility, consistency, and stability compared to classical PINNs in solving forward–inverse problems for conductivity equations with imperfect interface conditions. \item We incorporated the exterior conformal mapping into the PINNs framework to enable training on problems defined over arbitrarily shaped domains.

+\item Due to the nature of the neutral inclusion problem and the linearity of the governing equations, training the model with only the two background solutions $H(x) =x_1$ and $H(x) = x_2$ ensures that the neutral effect extends to all linear background fields of the form $H(x) = a x_1 + b x_2$, for any $a, b \in \mathbb{R}$ (see \Cref{subsec:untrained_linear} for details). \end{itemize}